RaviTejaVattem/vscode-testing-extension/blog.md

 ### Find and update tests on change to spec file

-- Whenever a test file is updated, we want to find the changes to test and update them in our controller accordingly.
+- Whenever a test file is updated, we want to find the changes to the test and update them in our controller accordingly.
-- Vscode provides `onDidChangeTextDocument` even which triggers whenever a file changes in workspace, we can listen to this and update the tests accordingly.
+- Vscode provides the`onDidChangeTextDocument` event which triggers whenever a file changes in the workspace, we can listen to this and update the tests accordingly.

 ```typescript
 workspace.onDidChangeTextDocument(async (e) => {